StructuralAnalysisFormat/StructuralAnalysisFormat-Doc/docs/index.rst

 Current version: Version in progress

-.. tip:: SAF aims to be universal and serve the comunity.
+.. tip:: SAF aims to be universal and serve the community.
    Please visit `discussion <https://github.com/StructuralAnalysisFormat/StructuralAnalysisFormat-Doc/discussions>`_ to ask any questions or contribute to our development.